pve-loong64-port/proxmox-backup/docs/certificate-management.rst

 Certificates for the API and SMTP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Proxmox Backup stores its certificate and key in:
+Proxmox Backup Server stores its certificate and key in:

 -  ``/etc/proxmox-backup/proxy.pem``